ArchismwanChatterjee/Parkinson_Detection/README.md

 3. Model_1st_Dataset.ipynb : Contains the unique bagging model trained on dataset 1 [Note: Used MRMR as feature selection ]
 4. Model_2nd_Dataset.ipynb : Contains the unique bagging model trained on dataset 2 [Note: Used MRMR as feature selection ]
 5. model_testing.ipynb : Contains the metrics of the classifier models that are used in the bagging classifier basically used for creating the comparison metrics
+6. audio_extractor.py : A Streamlit application which basically process the audio file you upload.
+[Check it out here](https://audio-extractor.streamlit.app/)